 UNESCO recently recognized Bali for its lush, green, inland farming system, one of the new wonders of the world.
 The cultural landscape of Bali consists of five rice terraces and their water temples that cover 19,500 hectares.
 The temples are the focus of a cooperative water management system of canals and weirs, known as subak that date back to the 9th century.
 Included in the landscape is the 18th century Royal Water Temple of Pura Taman Ayun, the largest and most impressive architectural edifice of its type on the island.
 The subak reflects the Balinese concept of Tri Hita Karana, which symbolizes the bringing together of the spirit, human world and nature.
 The philosophy was born of the cultural exchange between Bali and India which over the past 2,000 years has shaped the landscape of Bali.
 The subak system of democratic and egalitarian farming practices has enabled the Balinese to become prolific rice growers in the region, despite the challenge of supporting a dense population.

 Ayung Valley Walk (1-2 Hours)

-Bev and I feel this is our one of our favorite walks when staying at the Amandari (our favorite luxury property in Ubud) – natural beauty + fun!
+Bev and I feel this is one of our favorite walks when staying at the Amandari (our favorite luxury property in Ubud) – natural beauty + fun!
 This guided walk into the lush Ayung Valley is best done early in the morning.
-The big reward at the end point is a picnic breakfast at Amandari’s bale (a traditional Balinese rectangular open-sided pavillion with a steeply pitched thatch roof)!
-Your walk will take you through rice paddies and sacred springs, shrines and stone statues that have existed for centuries for the surrounding villages.
+The big reward at the endpoint is a picnic breakfast at Amandari’s bale (a traditional Balinese rectangular open-sided pavilion with a steeply pitched thatch roof)!
+Your walk will take you through rice paddies and sacred springs, shrines, and stone statues that have existed for centuries for the surrounding villages.
 At Bongkasa Village you may relax in the shade of what is considered to be the oldest banyan tree in Bali.